Advanced SCSI Programming Interface: History

+At least a couple of other programming interfaces for SCSI device drivers competed with ASPI in the early 1990s, including CAM (Common Access Method), developed by Apple; and Layered Device Driver Architecture, developed by Microsoft.
+However, ASPI was far and away more common than any of its competitors in this space, with PC Magazine declaring it a de facto standard for developing SCSI device drivers only two years after its introduction.

-Microsoft licensed the interface for use with Windows 9x series.
+Starting in 1995, Microsoft licensed the interface for use with their Windows 9x operating systems.
 At the same time Microsoft developed SCSI Pass Through Interface (SPTI), an in-house substitute that worked on the NT platform.
 Microsoft did not include ASPI in Windows 2000/XP, in favor of its own SPTI.
-Users may still download ASPI from Adaptec.
-A number of CD/DVD applications also continue to offer their own implementations of ASPI layer.